-- Sign a test security form acknowledging that they will ensure that the content of the written responses directly represents the independent work of the student. - Sign a Nondisclosure Agreement (NDA) form. - List the names and enrollment grades of the students whose responses were transcribed and send the form to the building test coordinator upon completion.

-- Demonstrate proficiency in signing (ASL and/or signed English) if serving as both the interpreter and scribe. - Test in a location where other examinees are not able to hear or see other students' responses. - Remain silent while students are dictating or signing. - Ask students to repeat a word or phrase for understanding when needed. - Indicate when he/she was unable to understand the student's oral or signed response. - Record the interpreter's response.
+- Sign a test security form acknowledging that they will ensure that the content of the written responses directly represents the independent work of the student. - Sign a Test Administrator/Test Proctor Test Security Form. - List the names and enrollment grades of the students whose responses were transcribed and send the form to the building test coordinator upon completion. - Demonstrate proficiency in signing (ASL and/or signed English) if serving as both the interpreter and scribe. - Test in a location where other examinees are not able to hear or see other students' responses. - Remain silent while students are dictating or signing. - Ask students to repeat a word or phrase for understanding when needed. - Indicate when he/she was unable to understand the student's oral or signed response. - Record the interpreter's response.